-- To fetch with pruning, before fetching, removes any remote-tracking references that no longer exist on the remote
+- Fetch the changes from the remote, it removes any remote-tracking references that no longer exist on the remote.

 $ git config --global alias.f=fetch -p

-- List all the files that you have made the changes to and committed to the branch, it will give you a holistic picture on which files are committed part of the commit before pushing to remote.
+- List all the modified files in the current branch, it will give you a holistic picture of which files are committed before pushing to the remote repo.

 $ git config --global alias.list-files=show --pretty="" --name-only HEAD

-- Sort all the branches that you have a created-in descending order with author name and other details.
+- Sort all the branches that you have created in descending order with author name and other details.
 Refer documentation to customize the fields you want to display.

 $ git config --global alias.sort-branch=!"git for-each-ref -- sort=-committerdate refs/heads --format='%(HEAD)%(refname:short)|%(committerdate:relative)|%(subject)'|column -ts'|'"

 If you delete the cloned copy after a feature/bug is completed and clone the fresh copy each time you work on a new feature/bug, the above alias is of no use.
-I prefer using the single cloned copy, create as many features or bug fix branches in the same local copy so that it is easy to look back on history to see which fix/feature went when.
+Prefer using the single cloned copy, create as many features, or bug fix branches in the same local copy so that it is easy to look back on history to see which fix/feature went when.